Mike McCoy (American football coach)

-Michael Patrick McCoy (born April 1, 1972) is an American professional football coach and former quarterback who is the interim head coach of the Tennessee Titans of the National Football League (NFL).
-He has previously spent time as the quarterbacks coach for the Carolina Panthers and Jacksonville Jaguars, the offensive coordinator of the Denver Broncos and Arizona Cardinals, and four seasons as head coach of the San Diego Chargers from 2013 to 2016.
+Michael Patrick McCoy (born April 1, 1972) is an American professional football coach and former quarterback who is the assistant head coach for the Las Vegas Raiders of the National Football League (NFL).
+He has spent time as the quarterbacks coach for the Carolina Panthers and Jacksonville Jaguars, the offensive coordinator of the Denver Broncos and Arizona Cardinals, a senior offensive assistant and the interim head coach of the Tennessee Titans, and the head coach of the San Diego Chargers for four seasons from 2013 to 2016.

 Playing career

 Long Beach State

 After graduating from San Marin High School in Novato, California, McCoy attended California State University, Long Beach, where he redshirted his first year.
 During his redshirt freshman season in 1991, McCoy played in eight games for the Long Beach State 49ers, starting five of them.
 He completed 87 of 165 passes for 938 yards, seven touchdowns and three interceptions.

 Utah

 When Long Beach State discontinued its football program in December 1991, McCoy transferred to the University of Utah.
 In his first season with the Utes, he served primarily as the backup to senior Frank Dolce.
 McCoy saw action in six games, starting two contests while Dolce was injured.
 He continued as the starter for the 1993 and 1994 seasons, with career totals at Utah of 7,404 passing yards, 49 touchdowns, and 23 interceptions for a rating of 146.1.

 McCoy's collegiate career ended dramatically in 1994 when he threw a game-winning, five-yard touchdown pass to wide receiver Kevin Dyson in the final minute to give Utah a 16–13 win over Arizona in the Freedom Bowl.
 McCoy led the Utes to a season-ending top ten national ranking.